>

 Learning how to bleach your hair color is actually quite a complex chemical process.
 It requires skill and expertise which is why it’s always best to fall back on professionals.

-However, if you really wish to understand bleaching, think of it in two phases: One, where an alkaline ingredient (often ammonia), opens up your hair cuticle.
+However, if you really wish to understand bleaching hair, think of it in two phases: One, where an alkaline ingredient (often ammonia) opens up your hair cuticle.
 Two, a hair lightener goes in and starts turning your hair lighter.

-Apart from giving you a gorgeous blonde shade, bleaching can have other outcomes.
+Apart from giving you a gorgeous blonde shade, bleaching hair can have other outcomes.
 This is because bleach impacts both your hair pigments and proteins.
 And since hair is mostly made of protein, this can cause a few hair concerns.
-This is why it’s important to know how to protect your hair from bleaching damage.
-Which brings us to the most important part of how to bleach your hair.
+This is why it’s important to know how to protect your hair from bleaching damage, which brings us to the most important part of how to bleach your hair.

 Always see a professional hair colorist to lighten your hair